Physical preparation coach and father understands the limitations of earned income

 In the late 1980s, as the first person to do so, I recognized the role of the pause between the eccentric and concentric contractions in strength training.
 My theory was not scientifically support until the early 1990s.
 Did that stop thousands of athletes who I trained between these periods from using and benefiting from my hypothesis that they knew to be my three digit timing system?
 No. Why?
 Because athletes don’t wait for science to catch up.
 Science tends to study what athletes are doing to see if it is justifiable.
 Science isn’t bad.
 It’s just behind the front line.
 You need to decide if you want to wait for science of move with earlier indicators.

 Now let’s discuss social conformity.
 You are not alone is seeking to conform.
 95% of the population is estimated to share your beliefs.
-Then there are the trend spotters, who promote training concepts only when they feel there is enough support so they won’t be considered whacky, but not so much awareness that they can still convince the majority they are the saviour, bringing the news to the people.
+Then there are the trend spotters, who promote training concepts only when they feel there is enough support so they won’t be considered whacky, but not so much awareness that they can still convince the majority they are the savior, bringing the news to the people.
 Stretching is the greatest example of this.
 I have for over 30 years verbally and in writing supported static stretching.
 The numbers joining me got very thin during the late 1990s and early 2000s when the crowds seeking to stone us got larger.
 In fact, I don’t know of any other voice who stood firm on this.
 Now I see the trend spotters rushing to position themselves as experts in static stretching, making and offering ‘how to video’s’ for their commercial gain.
 The same people who sought the safety and comfort of the dominant paradigm when it wasn’t safe to venture out with an ‘I believe static stretching is great and should be done at the start of training’ t-shirt on.

-So you are not alone.
+So, you are not alone.
 You are joined by the masses, and encouraged by the trend spotters seeking to commercially exploit the latest social trends.

 Now back to your story.
 You were sore so you sought to get stronger.
 You have accepted another popular dominant myth – that if you are injured it is because you are weak.
-Mmmm.
-So you sought to strength it and made it worse.
-No surprise there.
+Mmmm…

 You should go and kiss that doctor.
 He is a wise man in his recommendation, albeit his strength program is a bit thin on volume.

 You are right – the world shouldn’t be complicated – it’s just stretching!
 I’ve been saying this for decades!
-Well, in the 1970s and 1980s is was like this.
+Well, in the 1970s and 1980s it was like this.
 The books were few but there was not fear or pressure to deny the role of static stretching.
 It was when those who had positioned themselves as experts in training and research were challenged by the rising interest in stretching during the 1990s that they had to delay the inevitable to give themselves a chance to learn more about an area they had neglected, to maybe train so they could have some to and then position themselves as an expert.
 Well, they have had a decade or so, and now I see they feel more comfortable about the topic, so the tide is turning – the masses are now being slowly given the green light – by the very same people who held up a red light until they could get a handle on it.

 I wrote this in my 2005 philosophy of training book that may assist: *